intermine/im-docs/docs/system-requirements/software/gradle/FAQs.rst

 I set `GRADLE_OPTS` properly and I still am getting an "out of memory" error message
 --------------------------------------------------------------------------------------------

 Use the `--no-daemon` flag when running `./gradlew` commands.
-This will prevent the use of daemons, and instead use the values set in `GRADLE_OPTS`.
+This will prevent the use of daemons.

 The Gradle daemon's memory settings are set in the `gradle.properties` file.
 If you do not have them set, the default value is 1 GB of memory.
 This is insufficient for building an InterMine and you will get errors.
+If you don't use daemons, the Gradle process will use the values set in `GRADLE_OPTS`.

 I got a different error!
 Help!
 ----------------------------------------------